Mortgage Insurance or Homeowner’s Insurance

 As the homeowner, you want to be protected for a wide range of things that can go wrong at your house.

 But you may have noticed that, on your mortgage loan paperwork, your lender only requires you to have “hazard insurance,” meaning insurance that covers physical damage to the home itself.
 That’s because the lender wants to protect its interest in the property.

 In other words, your lender fronted a bunch of money so you could buy your home.
 Until you’ve paid that money back, it wants to make sure you have a way to repair the home if something terrible happens to it.
 If you don’t, it won’t be able to resell the home and could lose a lot of money.
 So it requires hazard insurance.
 It doesn’t matter to the lender what happens to all your stuff because it wouldn’t resell that anyway.

 Whether you’re considering your first mortgage or have owned a home for decades, finding the right insurance is crucial to protecting yourself.
-If you’re not happy with your current homeowners insurance (price, customer service, etc.), get a quote from Kin.
+If you’re not happy with your current homeowners insurance (price, customer service, etc.), request a quote.
 It only takes a minute or two and it could save you some serious money.